furagu/easy-gd/README.md

     * pnglevel  (optional, PNG fornat only) – A number from 0 to 9, controlling generated PNG compression level.
     * defaultFormat (optional) – same as _format_, but is used only if no _format_ option provided and the image.format is undefined.

-resizedPtr() can handle only height or only width options alone, producing result as follows:
+resizedPtr() can handle only height or only width options alone, producing result as follows
 * width given, height given, method not given or not equal to 'crop' – Scale the image proportionally to fit into width x height pixels.
 * width given, height not given or zero, method not given or not equal to 'crop' – Scale the image proportionally to given width, height being computed automatically.
 * width not given or zero, height given, method not given or not equal to 'crop' – Scale the image proportionally to given height, width being computed automatically.